NHS Imaging Backlog

 Are Doctorum radiologists the same standard as NHS radiologists?

 Yes.
 All Doctorum reports are produced by UK GMC-registered consultant radiologists with at least 15 years of experience and sub-specialty expertise in the relevant imaging area.
-Many also practise within the NHS.
+Many also practise within the NHS and Doctorum does not send scans abroad to non GMC-registered radiologists including hubs in the Middle and Far East.
 The clinical standard of a Doctorum report is identical to that of any NHS or private hospital report - the difference is the turnaround time.

 Do I need a GP referral to use Doctorum?